-What works for one person might not be the best approach for the next person.
-We have different personalities, learning styles, backgrounds, intelligences, and we are at different places in our walk with God.
-Consequently . . .
+What works with one person might not be the best approach for the next person.
+We have varying personalities, learning styles, backgrounds, intelligences, and we are at different places in our walk with God.
+Consequently, my style of doing certain things may not be your style which will have an effect on how we serve others.
+Taking a one size fits all approach may lessen ministry effectiveness.

-The way I came to know the Lord might not have affected you the same way.
+The way I came to know the Lord as my Savior might not have affected you the same way.

-My approach to personal time with the Lord every day might not be as meaningful to you.
+My approach to daily personal time with the Lord might not be as meaningful to you.

 How I memorize Scripture might not work well for you.

-The track I need to following in training efforts might not be what you need.
+The track I follow in training efforts might not be what you need.

 How I teach or how I learn might not fit your learning style.